 Keto roast lamb with rosemary recipe

 A Sunday roast dinner is a wonderful treat and a great way to end a busy week.
-I always try and make time for one, and my friends and family are huge fans of this recipe, which is packed with flavor.
-The best thing about a roast dinner is that it doesn’t call for any carbs – the flavor of the meat and vegetables more than makeup for its absence.
+I always try and make time for one, and my friends and family are huge fans of this recipe, which is packed with flavour.
+The best thing about a roast dinner is that it doesn’t call for any carbs – the flavour of the meat and vegetables more than makeup for its absence.

 For this recipe, I used a leg of lamb.
 I always ask my butcher to loosen the bone before putting it back in.
-This is crucial because the bone emits loads of flavor when cooking and is packed with nutrients that you don’t want to lose, and by loosening it up a little, I can simply pull it out before I start carving.
+This is crucial because the bone emits loads of flavour when cooking and is packed with nutrients that you don’t want to lose, and by loosening it up a little, I can pull it out before I start carving.

-Finally, I use carrots and tomatoes to accompany my roast lamb but you can swap it for other vegetables, just as long as they are relatively low in carbs.
+Finally, I use carrots and tomatoes to accompany my roast lamb, but you can swap it for other vegetables, just as long as they are relatively low in carbs.

 Cooking time: 1 hour and 10 minutes

 Ingredients for this Keto roast lamb with rosemary and garlic

 - 8 of sprigs rosemary

 Method Keto roast lamb with rosemary and garlic recipe

 - Peel the entire bulb of garlic and place in a blender or food processor